Microblading & EYELINER TATooing

 •Do not tan or have sunburned face.

-•Do not take Aspirin, Niacin, Vitamin E or Ibuprofen 24 hours before
+•Do not take Aspirin, Niacin, Vitamin E or Ibuprofen 24 hours before procedure.

 •No alcohol or caffeine on the day of the procedure.